poult-lab/daily-word/english_words_ learning.md

 > --His accident occurred owing to the fact that he was talking on his cell phone.
 >
 > However, most people use "due to" and "owing to" interchangeably now...it doesn't matter which one you use.

+09.wrath /ræθ/

+[n]  the wrath of God.

+"extreme anger"

+10.consent [kənˈsent]

+[noun] { ~ (to sth)} Children under 16 cannot give consent to medical treatment.

+"permission to do sth, especially given by sb in authority"

+[verb] {~ (to sth)} When she told them what she intended they readily consented.

+"to agree to sth or give your permission for sth"